 Carrycots (Bassinets) and Child Seats

-On all long-haul flights (except in First Class and on London City to JFK flights), carrycots and child seats supplied by British Airways are free of charge but subject to availability (given to the people sitting in the carrycot/child seat positions on a first come, first served basis).
+On all long-haul flights (except on London City to JFK flights), carrycots and child seats supplied by British Airways are free of charge but subject to availability (given to the people sitting in the carrycot/child seat positions on a first come, first served basis).

 To reserve a carrycot/child seat you just need to book a seat at a carrycot position on the aircraft.
 On the seat map, you will view a baby icon in front of the seat.
 When you don’t reserve your own seat, British Airways may allocate you a seat that is not at a carrycot position.
 If you haven’t reserved a carrycot position, the cabin crew will provide an extension seat belt for you and show you how to use the seat belt.